urban-1/remote-edit-ni/README.md

 Atom package to browse and edit remote files using FTP and SFTP.

 ## Credit
-This is a fork of a project created by Sverre Aleksandersen (sverre).
+This is a fork of a project created by Sverre Aleksandersen (sveale).
 It was created to integrate bug fixes and new features.

 The original project can be found at https://github.com/sveale/remote-edit